Spencerooni/Spencerooni.github.io/_posts/2015-07-10-real-time-monitoring-of-.net-web-applications-with-logstash-elasticsearch-and-kibana.markdown

 ### logstash

 First, some explanation.
-We want to take a standard log line from a wen application running on IIS, which looks like...
+We want to take a standard log line from a web application running on IIS, which looks like...

 <code>2015-07-09 09:21:32 ::1 POST /WebApplication/Claims/1 - 80 - ::1 Mozilla/5.0+(Windows+NT+6.1;+WOW64)+AppleWebKit/537.36+(KHTML,+like+Gecko)+Chrome/43.0.2357.132+Safari/537.36 200 0 0 84
 </code>